dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 * `0x0166000A` - this is the standard hex for the ig-plat
   * `0A006601` when hex-swapped

 We also add 2 more properties, `framebuffer-patch-enable` and `framebuffer-stolenmem`.
 The first enables patching via WhateverGreen.kext, and the second sets the min stolen memory to 19MB.
-This is usually unnecessary, as this can be configured in BIOS(64 or 96MB recommended).
+This is usually unnecessary, as this can be configured in BIOS(32MB recommended) but required when not available.

 | Key | Type | Value |
 | :--- | :--- | :--- |